 Traumatic Brain Injury

-San Diego Traumatic Brain Injury Lawyers
+San Diego Traumatic Brain Injury Lawyer

 The leading cause of traumatic brain injuries for adolescents and adults are automobile accidents.
 Males between the age of 15 and 24 are most susceptible to brain injuries due to their lifestyles.
 Children under the age of 4 and adults over the age of 75 are susceptible in terms of slip and fall accidents.